Olusegun Obasanjo: Economic, social and foreign policies

+Economic policy

-Economic policyWith the oil revenue, Obasanjo created the Niger Delta Development Commission and implemented the Universal Basic Education Program to enhance the literacy level of Nigerians.
+With the oil revenue, Obasanjo created the Niger Delta Development Commission and implemented the Universal Basic Education Program to enhance the literacy level of Nigerians.
 He constituted both the Independent Corrupt Practices Commission and the Economic and Financial Crimes Commission.
 Resuscitated the National Fertilizer Company in Kaduna and (Onne) Port Harcourt.
 Obasanjo increased the share of oil royalties and rents to the state of origin from 3 to 13 percent.

 Before Obasanjo's administration, Nigeria's GDP growth had been painfully slow since 1987, and only managed 3 percent between 1999 and 2000.
 However, under Obasanjo, the growth rate doubled to 6 percent until he left office, helped in part by higher oil prices.
 Nigeria's foreign reserves rose from $2 billion in 1999 to $43 billion on leaving office in 2007.

 He was able to secure debt pardons from the Paris and London club amounting to some $18 billion and paid another $18 billion to be debt free.
 Most of these loans were accumulated from short-term trade arrears during the exchange control period.
 (Point of correction).
-Most of these loans were accumulated not out of corruption but during a period 1982–1985 when Nigeria operated exchange control regime that vested all foreign exchange transactions on the central bank of Nigeria.
+Most of these loans were accumulated not out of corruption but during a period 1982–85 when Nigeria operated exchange control regime that vested all foreign exchange transactions on the central bank of Nigeria.
 When Obasanjo took office, Nigeria's economy was in a poor state.
 Inflation had averaged about 30% a year throughout the 1990s, and by 2001 around 20% of Nigerian adults were unemployed.
 Poverty was widespread, with Obasanjo's government seeking to alleviate this by paying N3,500 a month to around 200,000 people to conduct routine tasks such as sweeping and mending roads.
 This project was then replaced with a National Poverty Eradication Programme which focused on generating youth employment, rural infrastructure, and conservation.
 In 2000, Obasanjo's government doubled the legal minimum wage.

 He invited the International Monetary Fund (IMF) to review Nigeria's economy and offer advice on how to improve it; they warned that the government was overspending.
 In 2001, Obasanjo declared himself "a believer in market efficiency" and related that he had seen the damage caused by "public sector mismanagement" first hand.
 However, while expressing his commitment to the Washington Consensus of free markets, privatisation, and limited state expenditure, government expenditure as a share of GDP rose from 29% in 1997 to 50% in 2001.
 In January 2000, Nigeria received a US$1 billion stand-by loan, which allowed the government to enter debt rescheduling negotiations with its creditors.
 Obasanjo's government benefited from high international oil prices during his first presidential term.
 It planned both to increase Nigeria's oil output and to produce increasing quantities of liquefied natural gas, which was first exported from the country in 1999.